PLtier/github-dagger-workflow-project/README.md

     ├── artifacts
     │   │
     │   └── raw_data.csv.dvc         <- Metadata tracked by DVC for data file
     │
-    ├── tests
-    │   │
-    │   └── verify_artifacts.py      <- Tests to check if all artifacts are copied correctly
-    │
     └── utils.py                     <- Helper functions
 ```